abderrahimbahia/ASCII_Art_CSharp/README.md

 # ASCIIArt-Program

-This is A simple ASCII art program created using C# for a programming class in college, I used it here to learn more about Github and practice making README files for my programs.
+This is a simple ASCII art program created using C# for a programming class in college, I used it here to learn more about Github and practice making README files for my programs.
 ---------------------------------------
 ## Table of Contents: